magmo/apps/packages/wallet/src/redux/protocols/funding/readme.md

 Out of scope (for now):

-Supporting protocols other than indirect funding
+- Supporting protocols other than indirect funding
+- Recovering from a partially successful process

 ## State machine